The year 2021 marks the 135th anniversary of the launch of the first ever motor yacht.

 Powerboats were developed in several countries simultaneously.
 In 1888, inEngland , the Priestman Brothers company tested the first motor yacht.
 Its engine was powered by kerosene and used an innovative high-voltage ignition system.
 Priestman Brothers was the first to begin mass production of motor boats, and by 1890 Priestman's boats were being used successfully to tow cargo on canals.

 In 1903 the first ever powerboat races were held in CorkHarbour in Ireland .
 British newspaper magnate Alfred Charles William Harmsworth was the founder of the races.
-He was slightly ahead of Prince Albert I of Monaco, who also dreamed of organizing such a race in 1903,
+He was slightly ahead of Prince Albert I of Monaco, who also dreamed of organizing such a race in 1903,but the idea failed.

 The winner of the first powerboat race was....woman.